 When aiming to be fitter, thinner, or healthier, it is essential to incorporate different elements into your daily routines.
 Embrace the whole concept as an ultra-marathon, not a sprint… It has to be a lifestyle!

-If you are thinking about losing a few pounds, lowering your cholesterol, or participating in a race, that’s great.
+Are you wondering how to lose weight, get fit, or stay healthy?
+If so, that’s great.
 Those goals are commendable and choosing to make a decision to accomplish them is amazing.
 However, these goals should be viewed as intermediate or subgoals.
 The main objective should be to live a fit, lean, and healthy life.

 IT’S A LIFESTYLE!